Do I really need to get vaccinated?

 1. Communal vaccination offers

-Communal vaccination centres in many regions have launched vaccination campaigns.
+Communities in many regions have launched vaccination campaigns.
 Our interactive map provides links to the communities that have published their vaccination campaigns online.
-Information about these can be found on the websites of the respective communities or local and regional authorities (please note: these websites are only in German):
+Information about these can be found on the websites of the respective communities or local and regional authorities (only in German):

 2. Registered doctors